smashercosmo/escalade/packages/zygote-cart/src/docs/1_component.md

 })}>Add to Cart</button>
 ```

 For items like digital goods or services that don't require shipping, you can pass a `shippable` property.
-If all the items in the cart have the `shippable` property, then shipping will not be required during checkout.
+If all the items in the cart have the `shippable` property set to false, then shipping will not be required during checkout.
+If at least one item in the cart requires shipping, the digital goods will be included in the checkout as expected, but there will also be a shipping step for those items still requiring it.

+So you can have both in the same cart.

 ## Starting Total Modifications